j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Maintainability

 Lastly, coding guidelines and the consistency they bring to our code help maintainability.
 They do so because guidelines mean organization, a lower degree of entropy, which also means it’s easier to order, and to keep things in order.
-Although often neglected, maintainability is important, as there’s no code in existence that will only be touched once.
+Although often neglected, maintainability is important, as there’s no code in existence that’s only touched once.
 Even if it’s not going to be edited or updated again, eventually it must be decommissioned.
 And that falls under maintenance, too.

 {pagebreak}